 AWAY: Readings.
 Make these short if possible.
 Ensure that they are accessible.
 Use Open Educational Resources or materials that students can retrieve virtually from the SU Libraries.
 If you need support, contact your library liaison.

 Practices: problems, written assignments or reflections, diagrams, drawings, etc.

 WITH OR AWAY: Something to view/hear.
 Make these short if possible also.
-Online attention span is about 10-15 minutes, even if students are in class using Zoom or Collaborate.
+Online attention span is about 10-15 minutes.

 - If you show a film, check for accessibility features like captioning or a transcript.
 Provide viewing instructions.
 What should students look for?
 What should students listen for?

-TIP: If you need to show a film clip in class, be sure that you provide your away students with the timing marks so that they can watch the video on their own devices and “return” to the class when appropriate.
+TIP: If you need to show a film clip in class, be sure that you provide your away students with the timing marks so that they can watch the video on their own devices.

 - If you plan to lecture, keep it at 10-15 minutes.
 Lecture in chunks.
 Provide notes or slides.
 After each “chunk,” provide some ways for students to check in to see if they have gathered the most important information.

 TIP: Use Classroom Assessment Techniques or CATs.
 Sample techniques are available on Answers under the Summer Online Course Checklist.